 Contributions: California Government Code specifies that the District's contribution requirements for covered employees are established and may be amended by the Governing Board.
 Eligible employees are not permitted to make contributions to the Trust.
 The Plan administrator shall, on behalf of the employer, make all contributions to the Trustee.
 All contributions shall be paid to the Trustee for investment and reinvestment pursuant to the terms of the trust agreement.
 The District does not have contractually required contributions rates, but contributes in an amount sufficient to fully fund the Net OPEB obligation over a period not to exceed 30 years.
-Contributions to the Trust from the District were \$19,422,945 for the year ended June 30, 2018.
+Contributions to the Trust from the District were \$9,892,482 for the year ended June 30, 2019.
+As of June 30, 2019, the District's OPEB liability is fully funded.